lattenwald/ElmReddit/README.md

 ## What is it

 To be Reddit susbcriptions manager.
-Ugly, to be better.
+UI done with [MDB](https://mdbootstrap.com/).

 Following actions supported: